MWPainter/pose-estimation/README.md

 ## Changes made to the pre-existing repos
 ### Stacked Hourglass code
 - Changes to parse_args options, for consistency
+- Added `stacked_hourglass/utils/run.py` which contains code to load a trained model, run predictions on some data and save those predictions.

 ### 2D to 3D code
 - Changes to parse_args options, for consistency